 To read more on climate change 2022 please click on the following link https://www.europarl.europa.eu/news/en/headlines/society/20180703STO07129/eu-responses-to-climate-change

 Climate Conversation- Climate Action Plan 2021

-The Climate Action Plan is Ireland’s roadmap to becoming a climate neutral economy and resilient society by 2050 (see the 2019 Climate Action Plan).
-This means that the amount of greenhouse gases released into the atmosphere is dramatically reduced and is balanced by the amount removed by our land, forestry, or technology.
-Becoming a climate resilient society will help us to cope with the impacts of a changing climate.
+The Climate Action Plan is Ireland’s roadmap to becoming a climate-neutral economy and resilient society by 2050 (see the 2019 Climate Action Plan).
+This means that the number of greenhouse gases released into the atmosphere is dramatically reduced and is balanced by the amount removed by our land, forestry, or technology.
+Becoming a climate-resilient society will help us to cope with the impacts of a changing climate.

-To read more on this conversation please click onto the following link https://climateconversations.citizenspace.com/decc/climateactionplan2021/ Thank you!
+To read more on this conversation please click on the following link https://climateconversations.citizenspace.com/decc/climateactionplan2021/ Thank you!